Wichita State signee scores 43 as Timberline shakes off last year’s demons in Tacoma Dome opener

 “I play with a chip on my shoulder every game, but it was just even bigger for this one.”

-Stevenson unloaded a season-high 43 points on the seventh-ranked Panthers, and added eight steals and six rebounds, to lead fifth-ranked Timberline to its first win in the Tacoma Dome since 2004.
+Stevenson unloaded a season-high 41 points on the seventh-ranked Panthers, and added eight steals and six rebounds, to lead Timberline to its first win in the Tacoma Dome since 2004.

 The Blazers (20-6) took the lead on Stevenson’s opening basket in the second quarter, and never lost it, eventually running away with an 87-68 win to advance to Thursday’s quarterfinals.